 - Try to find at least one thing to learn from difficult situations and take a ‘solution focused’ approach – this lets us see things as a challenge which can be overcome rather than a problem that can not be resolved

 - Try to keep a positive outlook, believe in your own ability to cope and be confident that you have the skills and mindset to take everything in your stride

-- Do not be self-critical if you aren’t able to get the outcome you would prefer, be able to accept the outcome and move forward as soon a possible.
-We can not possible get it right every time.
+- Do not be self-critical.
+If you aren’t able to get the outcome you would prefer, focus on accepting the outcome and move forward as soon a possible.
+We can not possibly get it right every time.
 (Unless you know something I don’t!)

-- Look after your health and mental wellbeing – lots of sleep, healthy food and rest helps us to keep our emotions in check and enables us to respond to situations with a clear head.
-Being overly tired clouds our ability to think calmly and respond without anger, upset, frustration, excitement etc taking over and this is rarely useful in hindsight.
+- Look after your health and mental wellbeing.
+Sleep, healthy food and rest helps us to keep our emotions in check and torespond to situations with a clear head.
+Being tired clouds our ability to think calmly and to respond without anger, upset, frustration, excitement etc taking over which is rarely useful in hindsight.